 - 1.6 A factor specific to the sector is that the Island's AML/CFT framework applies not only to the FMA Firms, but also to funds established in the Isle of Man.
 These funds are customers of the FMA Firms, whereas investors in the funds are customers of the funds.
 In practice, the governing body of an Isle of Man fund will delegate the majority (if not all) of AML/CFT activities to an FMA Firm.
 It is therefore important that FMA Firms have clear arrangements in place with funds in relation to AML/CFT matters. - 1.7 Relatively few foreign PEPs were reported by the sector (for example in comparison to banks).
-However, it was evident that the number of foreign PEPs has remained stable, noting some concentration at fund level. - 1.8 The analysis confirms that the investor base (in funds managed or administered) is relatively diverse, with a geographical spread of investors by type, residency, and beneficial ownership.
+However, it was evident that the number of foreign PEPs has remained stable, noting some concentration at fund level (albeit that is now reducing). - 1.8 The analysis confirms that the investor base (in funds managed or administered) is relatively diverse, with a geographical spread of investors by type, residency, and beneficial ownership.
 There is therefore a material cross border aspect to the sector; noting however concentrations domestically, to the UK and South Africa (the latter being for natural persons).
 The data also confirms that nearly all business is conducted on a non face to face basis, although the reliance on introducers (at fund investor level) is relatively low.
 The geographical spread and non face to face nature of the sector are aspects that can increase inherent risk. - 1.9 The above profile, coupled with the nature of services offered results in a medium inherent risk of FMA Firms being exposed to a range of money laundering / terrorist finance threats.
-It is therefore important that FMA Firms have strong and effective monitoring and control frameworks in place to manage these risks.
+The importance of FMA Firms having strong and effective monitoring and control frameworks is therefore paramount, to reduce the residual risk.
+This ongoing assessment ultimately feeds into the Island's National Risk Assessment.

-&lt;sup>3 The population includes one firm that is also included in the investment business sector report, in respect of its investment management activity, and one firm that is also included in the TCSP sector report, in respect of its trust and company business.
+3 The population includes one firm that is also included in the investment business sector report, in respect of its investment management activity, and one firm that is also included in the TCSP sector report, in respect of its trust and corporate business.